The Ifsca Banking Handbook General Directions- V 2.0 (Gen) | 07/06/2022

 iii. a contravention of applicable regulations or directions.

 i.
 Responsibility for compliance

+a.
 An IBU which outsources any of its functions or activities directly related to its activities in IFSC to a service provider (including a service provider within the group of the Banking company shall not be relieved of its regulatory obligations and shall continue to remain responsible for compliance with the directions and regulations of the Authority and any directions issued

 ii.
 Outsourced function deemed to be carried on by IBU